From scratch, with love

 Made from scratch

-We make our pierogies from scratch in Eastern Massachusetts using simple ingredients that you'd find in your family's pantry.
+We make each batch of our pierogi from scratch, using the same ingredients that you'd find in your family's pantry, including butter, eggs, and the same cheese our grandfather used!
 Our recipes haven't changed since our first days working on the kitchen table.

 Time-tested process

-With recipes inspired by our Jaju, making pierogi is a true labor of love.
-Whether we’re perfecting our stuffings, making the dough from scratch, or boiling the pierogi so that they’re just right, we make sure our product would make our grandfather proud.
+With recipes inspired by our Jaju (or grandfather), making pierogi is a true labor of love.
+Whether we’re perfecting our stuffings, mixing the dough to the right “stickiness”, or boiling the pierogi so that they’re just right, we make sure our product would make our grandfather proud.

 A balance of tradition & creativity

-Our potato & cheese recipe is still the same as our grandfather’s, while other flavors like sweet potato & caramelized onion or jalapeño cheddar bring something new to the table.
+Our potato & cheese recipe is still the same as our grandfather’s, while other flavors like sweet potato & caramelized onion, loaded baked potato, or jalapeño cheddar bring something new to the table.

 Our flavors